 However, through the years, the ceremony has offered — often unintentionally — little moments of levity (or scandal) that have gone a long way toward breaking up the monotony.
 From the infamous 1974 “streaking incident” to Italian actor-director Roberto Benigni’s joyous chair-climbing celebration, we look back at some of the most memorable moments in Oscar history.

 1. The Streaker

 His name was Robert Opel and the American photographer’s only real claim to fame was when he streaked during the 46th Academy Awards on April 2, 1974.
 The crafty Opel allegedly posed as a journalist to gain entrance to the prestigious ceremony and managed to sneak backstage without attracting notice.
-As host David Niven prepared to introduce Elizabeth Taylor to the stage, Opel ran out from behind the gaudy yellow curtain—naked and flashing a peace sign.
+As host David Niven prepared to introduce Elizabeth Taylor to the stage, Opel ran out naked from behind the gaudy yellow curtain, flashing a peace sign.

 Ever the dry wit, an unfazed Niven quipped: “Well, ladies and gentlemen, that was almost bound to happen.
 But isn’t it fascinating to think that probably the only laugh that man will get in his life is by stripping off [his clothing] and showing his shortcomings?”

 The famous ad-lib, which was met with enthusiastic applause at the time, has been much-contested in recent years, with some claiming that the show’s producer, Jack Haley Jr., colluded with Opel to stage it as a ratings-grabbing stunt.
 Business manager Robert Metzler said that, during dress rehearsal, Niven asked for a pen to write down the now-famous quip.

 Planned on or not, it’s stood the test of time as one of the funniest moments in Oscar history.

 2. Historic Wins for African-American Actors at the Oscars